hyperledger-archives/grid/README.md

 ## Building Grid

-Before building, please make sure you have the `libzmq3-dev` package installed in Debian(Ubuntu).
+Before building, please make sure you have the following packages installed in Debian(Ubuntu):

+- `build-essential`
+- `libssl-dev`
+- `pkg-config`
+- `libzmq3-dev`
+- `protobuf-compiler`
+- `libsqlite3-dev`
+- `libpq-dev`
+- `libxml2-dev`

-This can be installed with:
+These can be installed with, for example, for the first one:

 ```
-sudo apt install libzmq3-dev -y
+sudo apt install build-essential -y
 ```

+Similarly, make sure you have all the other packages installed, before invoking the build.

 To build Grid, run `cargo build` from the root directory.
 This command builds all of the Grid components, including `gridd` (the grid daemon),